Practice Information

 Evidence-Based Practice

-Most patients are referred directly by their medical providers for evaluation and/or treatment at the Behavioral Medicine Center (BMC).
-We are committed to working with referring physicians and treating providers from various disciplines in an effort to serve our patients' best interests, facilitate positive outcomes, and maximize healthcare resources.
-We utilize treatment modalities including cognitive-behavioral psychotherapy (CBT) and biofeedback, which have been proven efficacious for a number of conditions for which patients may be referred, including:
+Most patients are referred directly by their medical provider(s) for evaluation and treatment, although I also see those that are self-referred.
+I am committed to working with referring physicians and treating providers from various disciplines in an effort to serve our patients' best interests, facilitate positive outcomes, and maximize healthcare resources.
+I utilize treatment modalities including cognitive-behavioral psychotherapy (CBT), eye movement desensitization and reprocessing (EMDR), and biofeedback, which have been proven efficacious for a variety of conditions, including:

-- Adjustment Difficulties related to medical issues including: new medical diagnoses (e.g., cancer, CRPS/RSD, HIV, Hep C, etc.); following an occupational injury; treatment regimens (e.g., chemotherapy); physical or cognitive limitations following illness/injury (including traumatic brain injury); and coping with loss (e.g. of job/career, health, etc.).
+- Adjustment difficulties related to physical injuries; new or chronic medical diagnoses; functional limitations following illness/injury (including traumatic brain injuries); and coping with loss (e.g., of one’s job/career, health, etc.).

-- Anxiety, including health anxiety, Generalized Anxiety Disorder, Specific Phobias (including needles/blood, driving, flying, etc.), Panic Disorder, and Posttraumatic Stress Disorder following a life threatening injury/illness.
+- Anxiety, including health anxiety, Generalized Anxiety Disorder, Specific Phobias (i.e., of needles/blood; driving/passenger anxiety following a MVA, etc.), Panic Disorder, and Posttraumatic Stress Disorder.

 - Depression